samvera/samvera.github.io/pages/samvera/1_new_start_here/our_technology_stack.md

 ### editor

-[Hydra-editor](https://github.com/samvera/hydra-editor) is a basic editor for hydra objects.
+[Hydra-editor](https://github.com/samvera/hydra-editor) is a basic editor for samvera objects.

 ### browse-everything